IOWA

 (1861), Clarinda

-A temporary camp established to counter a possible Confederate invasion from Missouri.
+A temporary state militia camp established to counter a possible Confederate invasion from Missouri.
 Also known as Camp No. 4.
-Renamed after learning that the invasion fizzled.
+Renamed after learning that the feared invasion had fizzled.
 Marching south from Camp Kirkwood (1) in Council Bluffs, Camp No. 1 was set up on Brush Creek in Fremont County, Camp No. 2 was set up near Sidney, and Camp No. 3 was set up 25 miles east of Sidney.